pringuin/searchreplacebundle/README.md

 # Search & Replace Bundle for Pimcore
 Add the option to search and replace text in all pimcore documents.

+Note that this bundle is quite new and has not been tested thoroughly.
+Use at your own risk!
+No warranty given.
+This bundle does directly modify the Pimcore Database tables.
+Backups are hightly recommended.

 ## Features
 * Easy installation in pimcore projects (drop-in-solution)
 * Multilingual admin interface to search and replace